active-group/active-graphql/README.md

 # active-graphql

 A ClojureScript library for programmatically building GraphQL query strings.
+Inlcudes a "micro" DSL for constructing more readable queries.

 Example, using [the offical docs](http://graphql.org/learn/queries/):